 Articles for babies and toddlers up to 3 years of age (underwear, rompers, clothing, bed linen, terry products etc.)

-Oeko-Tex certification is one to look for and because it is an independent testing group you can feel confident they only certify the best as they have no invested interest in the results.
+The Oeko-Tex certification is one you want.
+Because it is an independent testing group, you can feel confident they only certify the best as they have no invested interest in the results.

 CertiPUR-US is a foam certification alliance comprised and run by those in the foam industry (not a third party organization).
 This certification checks for the use of banned chemicals and tests for VOCs to a limit defined by foam producers.
 While arguably better than nothing, this isn't the best as the certifier works in the foam industry and potentially benefits ($$) from the certification of foam.

 Comparing CertiPUR testing requirements with those of Oeko-Tex's reveals that the emission limit values are similar.
 However, CertiPUR does not test for consumption or skin contact, so their tests are not as comprehensive as Oeko-Tex.We think it is important for consumers to know the following about this organization and the certification:

 - The foam industry developed its certification process and guidelines.
 In our opinion, this a conflict of interest much like the fox guarding the henhouse.
 Governing its own industry means it is a potentially biased source which could be looking out for its bottom line instead of consumer safety.

 - The executive director was involved in the polyurethane industry for four decades.
 His long-term association with the industry means he is unlikely to be an objective party on foam safety.
 He is not a scientist, and his resume includes serving as vice president of marketing and sales for Flexible Foam Products Inc.

 - Their representative for Communications Counsel has worked with foam suppliers since the mid-1990s on marketing and communications, indicating she earned a living by increasing the sale of foam.